Every time I lose a dog, they take a piece of my heart with

 Take me where my needs they'll tend;

-only stay with me until
+only stay with me until the end,

 and hold me firm and speak to me,